How to watch and stream the Australian Open tennis live on TV

 Who is going to win the Australian Open?

-Ahead of the tournament, the top five favourites to win the Men’s Singles with the bookmakers are:
+Ahead of the tournament, the favourites to win the Men’s Singles with the bookmakers are:

 The Women’s Singles favourites are: Serena Williams, Simona Halep, Naomi Osaka, Karolina Pliskova and Caroline Wozniacki.